 All published articles of this journal are available on ScienceDirect.

-Study on the Purification Process of Phosphoric Acid Using Organic Solvents: A Case of Wet-Process Phosphoric Acid Based On Karatau Phosphorites
+Study on the Purification Process of Phosphoric Acid Using Organic Solvents: A Case of Wet-process Phosphoric Acid Based On Karatau Phosphorites

 Abstract